 and a big pot of boiling water.

 1 - Wash tomatoes and dip in boiling water for 30-60

 until you see the skins split.
 Start counting as

 your tomatoes hit the water.
-Don't wait for the water to come
+DON'T wait for the water to come

 back to a boil to start your count time.

-2 - When you remove the tomatoes, drop immediately
+2 - When you remove the tomatoes, drop them immediately

-sink or bowl of cold water to stop the cooking.
+into a sink or bowl of cold water to stop the cooking.

 3 - Slip off skins and quarter tomatoes.
 The skins

 just slide off